michael-betz/Fan-Tas-Tic-Firmware/README.md

 # Digital inputs / outputs

+We have 4 I2C channels where we can connect 8 x PC8574 each.
+The addresses of the chips need to be configured from 0x40 - 0x47.

-To use an PC8574 as input we have to write a 0xFF to it (to prevent the open drain output pulling it low).
+To use an PC8574 as input we have to write a 0xFF to it (to prevent the open drain outputs pulling the pin low).
-Otherwise outputs and inputs can be processed the same.
+Then the pin state can be acquired with a 1 byte read transaction over I2C.

 Reading an output switch will readback its logical value.
-So all I2C extenders can be read in bulk I2C is fast eough to read all of them with 625 Hz repetition rate (the ones not connected will report 0xFF)
+So all I2C extenders (no matter if used as in- or output) can be read in bulk.
+I2C is fast enough to read all 32 of them (on 4 channels in parallel) with 625 Hz repetition rate.
+Reading an empty address will give a NO_ACK read error, which will be silently ignored.

-Writing a 0 to an input switch will disable the readback and should be avoided Only write to the I2C addresses which have been specified as outputs!
+Writing a 0 to an input switch will pull the pin low and hence always readback 0.
+So this should be avoided.
+The user must take care to not send `OUT` commands with a hwIndex addressing an input!

 # The taskDebouncer()

  It is a debounce routine running with 333 Hz, reading all switches (matrix and I2C) into an array
  * Switch Matrix (SM) is read in foreground
  * I2C transactions happen in background (TI I2C driver), query all port extenders (in parallel to reading the SM)